 Teaching your child to ride for the first time is one of those golden parenting moments.
-Seeing them take off on their own, those little legs pedalling madly, is just something special.
+Seeing them take off on their balance bike or pedal bike, with those little legs pedalling madly, is just something special.

-But getting to that point takes practice, practice and more practice.
+But getting to that point takes lots of practise.
 And having somewhere safe to practice becomes your number one priority.
 That is when parks with bike tracks become your new favourite place to hang.

 We have taken a look at the parks in Sydney and put together a list of the eight best bike tracks for beginners taking to two wheels for the first time.
 Buckle up those helmets and get going.
 Lycra is optional.